ericjanto/personal-blog/content/posts/articles/2020-07-15-live-articles.md

 ---

 ### The Idea & Benefits

-Today, I had this idea: articles on my website which aren't complete yet.
-There are a few use cases for why I think that there is more to it than just publishing unfinished articles:

 - Consider I'm working on some project.
 A live article could document my progress in real-time.
 More importantly, it would motivate me to finish the project since I've already put myself out there with the article.
 - I'm reading a new book.
 I'm using a live article to publish my notes to my [book notes section](/books) while I'm making progress with the book.
 This could